HalaNHasan/Tokenz777--V01--/README.md

 1. Main Page

 - All tokens created by the contract are going to be rendered in the main page.
-- For tokens created by the user: send option will be shown for the current user.
+- Each created token will have a send option.
   <img  src="./frontend/src/assets/mainPage.png" alt="mainPage"></a>

 2. Create Tokens